 To live life without goals is like setting off on a journey with no destination in mind.

 The example given below is a clear indication of what goals and values are the most important to us.
-Visualise yourself at your own funeral, and reflect upon stories and memories you would like to hear from those whom you loved and those who loved you, from all walks of your life.
+Visualize yourself at your own funeral, and reflect upon stories and memories you would like to hear from those whom you loved and those who loved you, from all walks of your life.

 The goal is the aim by which we judge our actions.
 Each day you need to do something positive towards achieving that goal.

-Towards the end of life people often have the realisation that what they were trying to achieve is void of meaning or intrinsic value.
+Towards the end of life people often have the realization that what they were trying to achieve is void of meaning or intrinsic value.
 Rather than these achievements you should care about the things that matter most: health, family, relationships…